pyxtal package

 get_neighboring_dists(site_id=0, factor=1.5, max_d=5.0)[source]

-For molecular crystals, get the neighboring molecules for a given WP
+Get the neighboring molecules and contact pairs for a given Wyckoff position.

 Parameters:

-• site_id – the index of reference site
+• site_id (int) – Index of reference molecular site.
+Defaults to 0

 Returns: